jenkinsci/delphix-plugin/README.md

 #### Global Configuration

-After the plugin has been installed, Delphix engines will need to be connected.
+After the plugin has been installed, DCT will need to be connected.
 Go to System Configuration page, scroll down to the Delphix section.
-Enter your Engine Address, Username, and password, then click "Test Connection".
-If Jenkins is able to reach the engine and log in, you will see a "Login Successful" reply message.
-If you wish to add multiple engines, click the "Add Engine" button for each engine you wish to connect to Jenkins.
+Enter your DCT URL.

+#### Credentials

+The API KEY has to be saved on Jenkins’s side as a Secret text , In Jenkins, go to Credentials > global > Add Credentials, select the Secret text type and fill in the inputs.
+Secret must contains the API KEY generated from DCT.ID input is the ID that you want for the credential, the value will be used in the Delphix Plugin to perfomr operations.

 #### Available Operations